 - The top of the firebox is flat and intended to be used as a “keep food warm” or plate warming spot. – pretty cool feature by Oklahoma Joe.

-- The wagon wheels help move this 200-pound grill around but are ready to ask for help; it is still 200 pounds.
+- The large steel wheels help move this Oklahoma Joe 200-pound grill around but are ready to ask for help; it is still 200 pounds.

 What we don’t like: